 A Northwood education is both academic and experiential.
 Crediting co-curricular engagement allows us to acknowledge the learning experiences students have outside of the traditional academic day.
 Students are credited with .5 credit per semester for regular co-curricular engagement.
+Activity options will be detailed for the coming year at registration.

-INTRODUCING CHALLENGE FOR HONORS
+CHALLENGE FOR HONORS